-Note that while we will be using Spot Instances, most of MPI workloads, specially those that run for hours and do not use checkpointing, are not appropriate for Spot Instances.
+Note that while using Spot Instances, most of MPI workloads, specially those that run for hours and do not use checkpointing, are not appropriate for Spot Instances.
 Remember Spot Instances are suited for fault tolerant applications that can recover from the loss and replacement of one or more instances.

-fleet request type, which is a feature only available in EC2 Fleet.
+, which is a feature only available in EC2 Fleet.
 By doing so, EC2 Fleet places a synchronous one-time request for your desired capacity.
 In the API response, it returns the instances that launched, along with errors for those instances that could not be launched.
 More information on request types here.

-vs c4.xlarge
+vs c4.large

 ).
-However we still want to apply diversification for Spot instances!
 The other characteristic of this workload is that all the instances must be close together (ideally in the same placement group).
+To satisfy these constraints you configure the fleet request with same instance type (for example c5.large

-cat <<EoF > ~/ec2-fleet-config.json
+cat <<EoF > ./ec2-fleet-config.json

 {